-There are four ways to screen for cancer, and more commonly, precancerous polyps, on the inside wall of the rectum and colon.
+There are 4 ways to screen for cancer and precancerous polyps on the inside wall of the rectum and colon.
 According to the American Cancer Society (ACS), beginning at age 50, men of average risk should follow one of these preferred testing schedules:

 - Colonoscopy every 10 years

-Another option for men who are unwilling or unable to have the above tests is having the stool checked yearly for signs of cancer.
+Another option for men who are unwilling or unable to have the above tests is to have yearly stool tests that detect blood that cannot be seen by looking (called occult blood).

 Men who are considered to be at high risk for colorectal cancer may need more frequent screening.
 High risk includes: